Olympia (musician): 2018–2019: Flamingo

 In August 2018, Olympia released "Star City", the lead single from her forthcoming second studio album, due in 2019.
 She promoted the single with an Australian tour.

 In February 2019, "Shoot to Forget" was released as the second single.
 In May 2019, Olympia announced her second studio album would be titled Flamingo and is due for release on 5 July 2019.

+2023: RocKwiz

+In 2023, Olympia joined the RocKwiz Orkestra for the filming of Series 15 TV reboot for Foxtel, having performed on the show in Series 12 and 14.
+Following filming Olympia continues to play in the 'Orkestra' during the shows national tours.

 2024: "Try Be Good"

 In 2024, Olympia formed the record label Reach Around Records and on 9 February 2024, released her first new single in 5 years, "Try Be Good".